-- carry your original certificate to each shift the client has the right to send you home if you cannot produce it, - show the agency your original certificate each year, or email the agency a copy to compliance.healthcare@randstad.com.au responsibility of the medication keys (RNs only)
+- carry your original certificate to each shift the client has the right to send you home if you cannot produce it, - show the agency your original certificate each year, or mail the agency a copy certifies by an appropriate person such as a Doctor, a Lawyer, an Accountant, a Justice of the Peace, a Pharmacist or a Police Officer, and stamped with their official stamp.

+responsibility of the medication keys (RNs only)

-At aged care facilities and hospitals it is the responsibility of the RN in charge to ensure the medication keys are in your possession during the shift and are handed to the appropriate person at the end of the shift or when leaving the ward.
+At aged-care facilities and hospitals it is the responsibility of the RN in charge to ensure the medication keys are in your possession during the shift and are handed to the appropriate person at the end of the shift or when leaving the ward.
 Medication keys are not to be left lying around.